 Have you received a Business Rates Reminder / Final

-Business Rates Reminder / Final Notices were issued on 14th July
+Business Rates Reminders / Final Notices were issued on 12th

-2014.
-If you have received a Reminder / Final Notice, the full
+September 2014.
+If you have received a Reminder / Final Notice, the

-payment requested needs to be received by Cheshire East Council by
+full payment requested needs to be received by Cheshire East

-5th August 2014 at the latest, to prevent a Summons being
+Council by 7th October 2014 at the latest, to prevent a Summons